christian-photo/ninaAPI/README.md

 Many thanks to tcpalmer and his [web session plugin](https://github.com/tcpalmer/nina.plugin.web/tree/main), from which I took a lot of inspiration (and a few code snippets).
 I want to thank everyone for creating issues, reporting bugs to me and requesting new features!
 It really helps me a lot while trying to continually improve the api.
 All that to say, feature requests, bug reports and all of these things are highly welcome!

+If you want, you can [buy me a pizza](https://buymeacoffee.com/christian.palm), I would really appreciate it!

 ### Versioning

 The versioning of the api works as follows: